mdn/curriculum/curriculum/1-core/1-standards-and-semantics.md

 > **Notes:**
 >
-> - Unordered lists are for marking up a list of items where the order doesn’t matter, such as a shopping list.
+> - Unordered lists are for marking up a list of items where the order doesn't matter, such as a shopping list.
 >
 > - Ordered lists are for marking up a list of items where the order does matter, such as a set of directions.
 >